emildb/open-tcu/README.md

 # open-tcu

-An open source Transmission Control Unit.
-The TCU replaces the stock TCU/TCM/GCU, giving full control of the transmission.
+The Open-TCU project is a TCU project based on the Teensy platform.
+It provides the hardware, firmware and software components that make up a transmission control unit.